hafizhfadh/learningcenter/README.md

 - **Laravel Team**: For the amazing Laravel framework
 - **Filament Team**: For the powerful admin panel
-- **FrankenPHP Team**: For the high-performance PHP server

 - **Community Contributors**: For their valuable contributions

 ---

 <p align="center">
-Built with ❤️ using Laravel, Filament, and FrankenPHP
+Built with ❤️ using Laravel and Filament
 </p>